 - Write an op-ed in various campus publications.

-- Hang protest posters (see ODUS Poster Policy and Rights, Rules, Responsibilities 1.2.4)
+- Consider a poster campaign (see ODUS Poster Policy and Rights, Rules, Responsibilities 1.2.4)

 - Offer support to friends, classmates, and others who might feel hurt, marginalized, or offended by a speaker or topic being discussed.